-- NEW: Military council says choice is El-Sisi's, but it highly encourages his candidacy
+- Military council says choice is El-Sisi's, but it highly encourages his candidacy

 - Field Marshal Abdel-Fattah El-Sisi is expected to announce soon whether he'll run